hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 Now I create the volume group, inside of which the logical volumes will be created:\
 \# **vgcreate matrix /dev/mapper/lvm**\
-(volume group name is \'matrix\' - choose your own name, if you like) Show that you created it:\
+(volume group name is 'matrix' - choose your own name, if you like) Show that you created it:\
 \# **vgdisplay**